quantumlib/Qualtran/docs/reference/qualtran/BloqBuilder.md

 Args

 `reg`
 : Either the register or a register name.
-If this is a register, then `bitsize` must also be provided and a default THRU register will be added.
+If this is a register name, then `bitsize` must also be provided and a default THRU register will be added.

 `bitsize`